The Silurian Experience

-Announcement: The Caleb quarry property and quarry operations have changed hands and the new owners have closed the quarry off to outside visits and digging activities.
-Sadly this website will not be associated with the quarry operations any longer and will now try to focus as a gathering place for Rochester Shale information and research.
+Announcement: The Caleb quarry property and quarry operations have sadly changed hands and the new owners have closed the quarry off to outside visits and digging activities.
 When I was working on the Silurian Experience book it was very difficult finding updated information on names and background about the specimens being discovered.
 I hope that this site can continue to assist the fossil community with as much current information as I can be made aware of.
 If you have any information you feel needs to be displayed here please send me a note and I will create a fitting page for the information.

 The Silurian Experience book is still available in the spiral version only.
-The hard copy has sold out!
-A big thank you to everyone who purchased the hard copy!
-The spiral version has a decent supply left.
-The spiral version is selling for $55 each with free shipping.
+A big thank you to everyone who purchased the hard copy, it has sold out!
+The spiral version has a decent but dwindling supply and is selling for $55 each with free shipping.

 For over twenty years a small group of dedicated fossil enthusiasts had been operating a fossil recovery project near Middleport, New York.
 The goal was to promote the science of paleontology and to provide specimens to members of the professional, educational and amateur fossil community.